KLITHEKO/NibblyAPP/README.md

 ## Nibbly — The Smart Hack App

 A vibrant Fact vs Myth quiz application designed to debunk (or confirm) the internet's craziest life hacks.
-Built with a focus on bold design and smooth interactions, Nibbly provides a playful learning experience across both web and mobile platforms.
+Built with a focus on bold design and smooth interactions, Nibbly, provides a playful learning experience for the android mobile platform.
 <img width="310" height="265" alt="image" src="https://github.com/user-attachments/assets/7e93eff3-a601-4ea2-808c-651f81477805" />

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------